School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 Find out how to get discounted entry every day to Lone Pine – click here.

-Their popular Junior Eco Rangers program runs every school holidays in addition to the resort’s regular weekly activities.
-Kids of all ages love these interactive wildlife experiences that create a greater connection to the environment of Fraser Island.
+Kingfisher Bay Resort’s popular Junior Eco Rangers program runs every school holiday in addition to the resort’s regular weekly activities.
+Kids of all ages love these interactive wildlife experiences that create a greater connection to the environment of K’gari (Fraser Island).

-Stay on Fraser Island – check out our detailed review with accommodation tips here.
+Stay on K’gari Fraser Island – check out our detailed review with accommodation tips here.

 Connect with Nature inspires an appreciation of Queensland’s natural and cultural heritage through activities that foster a sense of connection, understanding, and appreciation for natural areas.